Giving Voice: Mobile Communication, Disability, and Inequality (MIT Press, 2017)

 April 12, 2017: Northeastern University, School of Law, Faculty Colloquia, Boston, MA

-May 23, 2017: Harvard University, Berkman Klein Center for Internet and Society (with Elizabeth Ellcessor), Cambridge, MA
+May 23, 2017: Harvard University, Berkman Klein Center for Internet and Society (with Elizabeth Ellcessor, Indiana University), Cambridge, MA

 August 28, 2017: University of Southern California, Annenberg School for Communication and Journalism, Annenberg Research Seminar, Los Angeles, CA

-If interested in having me talk at your university, organization, or group in 2017-2018, please email firstname.lastname@example.org.
+If interested in having me talk at your university, organization, or group, please email firstname.lastname@example.org.